African Treasure

 African Treasure is a 1952 American adventure film directed by Ford Beebe and starring Johnny Sheffield.
-It was the seventh in the 12-film Bomba, the Jungle Boy series.
+It was the seventh in the 12-film Bomba, the Jungle Boy series, based on the Bomba series of juvenile adventure books.

 Plot

 Two unscrupulous geologists force the locals to work in a hidden diamond mine.
 Bomba, who narrowly avoids being buried alive, rescues them and defeats the villains.
 Bomba demonstrates some communication skills as a jungle drummer.

 There is also some underwater action in the film and a cameo by Woody Strode.